southglory/Sensory_extended_metaworld/Mask/ReadMe.txt

 4. press "esc" button to go to the next image
 5. if you want to finish to segmenting the color of image, press esc and write "break"

+Auto:
+(In the command window, run python ImageMask_Auto.py) python ImageMask_Auto.py

+put all the image required to be masked in input_image folder

-you can check the result at mask_image folder
+*** you can check the result at mask_image folder